When to Match: A Cost-Balancing Principle for Dynamic Markets: Model, Algorithm, and Main Results

-Each executed match incurs a state-dependent cost $f(\mathbf{X}^{+}(t))$, where $f: \mathbb{Z}_+^N \to \mathbb{R}_+$ represents the minimum cost of forming a matched tuple given the current pool of available agents.
+For any policy $\pi$, let $\tau_k^\pi$ denote the calendar time of its $k$-th match.
+Let $\mathbf{Y}_k^\pi$ denote the state on which the $k$-th matching decision is made: after all arrivals assigned to that event have been processed and before the matched tuple leaves the system.
+Each executed match incurs a state-dependent cost $f(\mathbf{Y}_k^\pi)$, where $f: \mathbb{Z}_+^N \to \mathbb{R}_+$ represents the minimum cost of forming a matched tuple given the current pool of available agents.
 This cost captures factors such as geographic dispersion in ride-sharing, skill disparity in gaming, or delivery distance in logistics.
 We impose the following structural assumption on the matching cost function.
+Note that $\mathbf{x}\succeq \mathbf{y}$ means $\mathbf{x}[i]\ge \mathbf{y}[i]$ for each $i$, where $\mathbf{x}[i]$ and $\mathbf{y}[i]$ denote the $i$-th components of $\mathbf{x}$ and $\mathbf{y}$, respectively.